NIGON208/miele-lxiv/doc/readme-compilation.md

  	* Optionally edit `include/dcmtk/config/osconfig.h` and put the build date in place of "DEV" in `#define PACKAGE_DATE "DEV"`

 ---
+### VTK, ITK, OpenJPEG
+Prebuilt binaries are no longer provided.
+It's more appropriate to rebuild the toolkits from the sources downloaded from the respective repositories.

+1. Download the sources
+- Build the toolkits
+- Install the toolkits
+- Create symbolic links from the `Binaries/` directory to the installed toolkits

+---
 - Now you should be able to launch the Osiri-LXIV Xcode project and build it as usual:
 	* (The first time only) build the target "Unzip Binaries"
 	* Build the target OsiriX